cnkml9/-ASP.NET-Core-6.0-Web-API-and--React.js/README.md

-# Proje Açıklaması: ASP.NET Core 6.0 Web API ve React.js Admin Paneli
+Project Description: ASP.NET Core 6.0 Web API and React.js Admin Panel This GitHub repository contains a web application developed with the aim of creating an advanced management panel.
+The project is built using ASP.NET Core 6.0 Web API and React.js technologies.

-Bu GitHub deposu, gelişmiş bir yönetim paneli oluşturmak amacıyla geliştirilen bir web uygulamasını içermektedir.
-Proje, ASP.NET Core 6.0 Web API ve React.js teknolojilerini kullanarak oluşturulmuştur.
+Features

-## Özellikler
+ASP.NET Core 6.0 Web API: ASP.NET Core 6.0 is used on the backend to provide a robust and scalable API service.

-- ASP.NET Core 6.0 Web API: Projenin backend tarafında, güçlü ve ölçeklenebilir bir API hizmeti için ASP.NET Core 6.0 kullanılmıştır.
+Identity Management: Authentication and authorization processes are managed using ASP.NET Core Identity.
-- Identity Yönetimi: Kimlik doğrulama ve yetkilendirme işlemleri ASP.NET Core Identity ile yönetilir.
+Entity Framework Core: Entity Framework Core is utilized for database access, ensuring storage and management of data in the database.
-- Entity Framework Core: Veritabanı erişimi için Entity Framework Core kullanılarak, verilerin veritabanında saklanması ve yönetimi sağlanmıştır.
+AutoMapper: AutoMapper is employed to facilitate data transformations between different data objects.
-- AutoMapper: Veri dönüşümlerini kolaylaştırmak amacıyla AutoMapper kullanılarak, veri nesneleri arasında dönüşümler yapılmıştır.
+React.js: A modern and interactive React.js-based frontend is developed for the user interface.
-- React.js: Kullanıcı arayüzü için modern ve etkileşimli bir React.js tabanlı frontend oluşturulmuştur.
+Admin Panel: The administration panel offers a user-friendly interface for users to perform various operations.
-- Admin Paneli: Yönetim paneli, kullanıcıların çeşitli işlemleri gerçekleştirebileceği kullanıcı dostu bir arayüz sunar.
+Running the Project

-## Projeyi Çalıştırma
+Backend: To run the project, you need to start the ASP.NET Core Web API first.
+This includes the necessary steps to launch the API service.

-- **Backend**: Projeyi çalıştırmak için öncelikle ASP.NET Core Web API'yi başlatmalısınız.
-Bu, API hizmetini ayağa kaldırmak için gerekli adımları içerir.
+Frontend: Afterward, you can start using the management panel by launching the React.js application.
+Install the required dependencies and run the React.js application.
-- **Frontend**: Ardından React.js uygulamasını başlatarak yönetim panelini kullanmaya başlayabilirsiniz.
-Gerekli bağımlılıkları kurun ve React.js uygulamasını ayağa kaldırın.
+Notes

-## Notlar
+This project is developed comprehensively using ASP.NET Core, React.js, and other modern technologies to create an admin panel.

-- Proje kapsamlı bir şekilde ASP.NET Core, React.js ve diğer modern teknolojileri kullanarak bir admin paneli oluşturmak amacıyla geliştirilmiştir.
+The .gitignore file is configured to exclude unnecessary files and folders from being uploaded to the repository, enabling seamless project continuation.
-- `.gitignore` dosyası, gereksiz dosyaları ve klasörleri deposuna yüklemeden projeyi sürdürmeniz için yapılandırılmıştır.
+The primary goal of this project is to understand and implement fundamental principles of both backend and frontend development.
-- Bu proje, hem backend hem de frontend geliştirmenin temel prensiplerini anlamak ve uygulamak amacıyla oluşturulmuştur.
+Bu metni projenizin README.md dosyasına yapıştırarak projenizi İngilizce olarak tanıtabilirsiniz.